N & E

 The rest of Europe did not escape the turmoil.
 On August 18th, Napoleon created for his brother Jerome the Kingdom of Westphalia and made him marry Princess Catharina Frederica of Württemberg on the 22nd.
 On the 27th, the Emperor gave the order to occupy a number of papal provinces; on September 4th, he closed the Dutch ports to British trade; on November 23rd, he removed the kingdom of Etruria, which became again the Tuscany and was occupied by the French.

 All these imperial decisions were not without resistance, even in the corridors of power: On August 9th, Charles-Maurice de Talleyrand lost the Foreign Ministry, in December, Lucien Bonaparte, who refused to divorce to lend himself to the marriage policy of his brother, quarreled with Napoleon.
-More seriously, Pope Pius VII rejected, on December 2nd, the treaty negotiated at Fontainebleau Castle of Fontainebleau by his cardinals.
+More seriously, Pope Pius VII rejected, on December 2nd, the treaty negotiated at Fontainebleau by his cardinals.
 On the 13th, the German philosopher Johann Gottlieb Fichte delivered his first speech to the German nation, which awakened the Germanic nationalism.

 In domestic politics, the year 1807 was distinguished by the suppression of the Tribunat on August 19th, the publication of the commercial code on September 11th and the creation of the Court of Auditors on the 16th of that month.